asuc-octo/berkeley-mobile-android/README.md

 ## What is Berkeley Mobile?

 Created in 2012, Berkeley Mobile has acculumated over 20,000 downloads on iOS and Android and currently has about 2,000 Monthly Active Users (MAUs).
 It has Bear Transit routes, library and gym information, dining hall menus, and campus resources, all in one place for the busy Berkeley student.
 The mission of Berkeley Mobile is to use cool technology to help students navigate Berkeley.
+You can [download Berkeley Mobile on the Google Play Store](https://play.google.com/store/apps/details?id=com.asuc.asucmobile&hl=en_US).

 *Berkeley Mobile is a product of the Associated Students of University of California (ASUC) Office of the Chief Technology Officer (OCTO) and is not affiliated with the University of California, Berkeley or the Regents of the University of California.*